|Number of Positions||Paediatric Plastic Surgery Fellowship – 3

 Paediatric Craniomaxillofacial Surgery Fellowship

-The Division of Plastic and Reconstructive Surgery offers a 12 month Fellowship in Paediatric Craniomaxillofacial Surgery at the Hospital for Sick Children commencing July of each year.
+The Division of Plastic, Reconstructive & Aesthetic Surgery offers a 12 month Fellowship in Paediatric Craniomaxillofacial Surgery at the Hospital for Sick Children commencing July of each year.
 The fellowship is designed to encompass the full depth and breadth of pediatric craniomaxillofacial and cleft-related surgery under the supervision of Drs.
 Christopher R. Forrest and John Phillips.
 Two paid positions are available each year.
 It is expected that Fellows participate in all aspects of Divisional Activity including call, seminars and rounds and teaching.
 The fellows are encouraged to start and complete a research project during their 12 month stay at the Hospital for Sick Children.

 The Fellowship at the Hospital for Sick Children is not a part of the match system.
 Interested applicants are encouraged to visit or contact Dr. Forrest.
 All candidates are expected to have successfully completed residency training in Plastic Surgery.
 Decisions are made in the fall of the year prior to commencement of the fellowship.